 Available also via books and apps – click here for details.

 Mouse over links for pictures; click for detail page.

-Named after the previous late owner, this small Essex Wildlife Trust reserve contains one of the few surviving areas of unimproved boulder clay grassland in north-west Essex, which otherwise is arable farmland.
-Once part of a war-time airbase, the old local road passes through it, now partially overgrown.
+This small Essex Wildlife Trust reserve contains one of the few surviving areas of unimproved boulder clay grassland in north-west Essex, which otherwise is arable farmland.
+Once part of a war-time airbase, an old local road passes through it, now partially overgrown.